-The 2022 Alexia grants submission period has closed.
-Potential applicants are welcome to review these rules in preparation for the next open submissions period.
+The 2023 Alexia grants submission period will open Jan.
+9 and close Feb.
+9. Potential applicants are encouraged to review these rules in preparation for the submission period.

 Only one application per person will be accepted each year.